jam-do/jam-site/src/md/whitepaper.md

 Has the qualities of a leader, own philosophy and vision, as well as deep practical knowledge in the subject area.

-The author and main maintainer of the software libraries included in the platform ecosystem.
+The author and main maintainer of the software libraries included in the platform ecosystem (incl. https://symbiotejs.org/).
 Has experience working with Open Source and is well versed in the specifics of working with the developer community.

 ### Vladimir Matiasevich